Calling A Subprocess

 You need to promote your automation from the Playground to a Process in order to call a subprocess.
 This applies to both the main process and the subprocess.

-Returning Data from a Subprocess
+Returning Data from an Invoked Subprocess

 In the Subprocess